TBC Classic Anniversary: Your Raid Class Breakdown

 High

-FAQs on Choosing Raid Class for TBC Classic Anniversary
+FAQs on Choosing Class for TBC Classic Anniversary

 1. Will class balance changes affect these recommendations?